In order to turn off localisation features one should set LANG environment variable to "C".

 Why "C"?
-Where it came from?
+Where did it come from?

-1 Answer
+1 Answer 1

-In the C programming language, the locale name C “specifies specifies the minimal environment for C translation” (C99 §7.11.1.1; the principle has been the same since at least the 1980s).
-As most operating systems are written in C, especially the unix-inspired ones where locales are set through the LANG and LC_xxx environment variables, C ends up being the name of a “safe” locale everywhere.
+In the C programming language, the locale name C “specifies the minimal environment for C translation” (C99 §7.11.1.1; the principle has been the same since at least the 1980s).
+As most operating systems are written in C, especially the Unix-inspired ones where locales are set through the LANG and LC_xxx environment variables, C ends up being the name of a “safe” locale everywhere.

 POSIX specifies that both C and POSIX must be valid locale names, with the same neutral settings.